-Many of our supporters back in the United States often feel sorry for missionaries living overseas and "suffering for Jesus."
+Many of our supporters back in the United States feel sorry for missionaries living overseas and all we have given up to "suffer for Jesus."
 But the truth is, we are better off than most think.
-Folks back home simply aren't aware of the many privileges and advantages we enjoy in our host countries.
-Here is a sample of just a few of the many perks we enjoy as missionaries:
+Here is a sampling of just a few of the many perks we enjoy as missionaries:

 -Being asked to sing, preach, teach, baptize, speak, dedicate babies, marry, or give the devotional at any church gathering that takes place.
 (If you're a missionary, you know what I am talking about.
 Not even Billy Graham gets asked to do all that we are honored to do!)

 -Being invited to everyone's birthday party, anniversary, or wedding.
-(They know at least the missionary will bring a nice gift.)
+(It is expected the missionary will bring a nice gift.)

--Having a wireless cell phone with a balance.
-(That way everyone who needs to make a call can borrow ours and we save them money.
-We call it our "phone ministry!")
+-Having a mobile phone with a balance.
+(That way everyone who needs to make a call can borrow ours and we save them from having to use their own balance.
+Call it our "phone ministry!")

 -Always the one invited to go places.
-(They know the missionary has a car and will provide the transportation for all the other 15 people also wanting to go.)
+(The missionary has a car and can be counted on to provide transportation for the other 15 people also wanting to go.)